rafa0c/nmap2file/README.md

 3. Write-Up:

 Create a document that explains the following:

-The purpose of using Nmap and what you are testing for.
+- The purpose of using Nmap and what you are testing for.
-A summary of the results (e.g., open ports, detected services, and their versions).
+- A summary of the results (e.g., open ports, detected services, and their versions).
-Any interesting findings or vulnerabilities discovered on Metasploitable 2.
+- Any interesting findings or vulnerabilities discovered on Metasploitable 2.
-Attach the Nmap output files and screenshots to support your findings.
+- Attach the Nmap output files and screenshots to support your findings.

+# Example Nmap Results for Portfolio

+_screenshot of Nmap results_